Contents Previous Next Index

 For more information, refer to the type/protected and protect help pages.

-The unassign command resets the value of a name to itself.
-Note: You must enclose the name in right single quotes (' ').
+You can also use the unassign command.
+You must enclose the name in right single quotes (' ').

 Unassigning all names:

 The restart command clears Maple's internal memory.
 The effects include unassigning all names.
 For more information, refer to the restart help page.

 A Maple name must be one of the following.

 A sequence of alphanumeric and underscore (_) characters that begins with an alphabetical character.